vandrada/csb/parallel/README.md

     chromo_split infile action varscan_location

 ## Arguments
-* `infile`: the path of the bam file to process.
+* `infile`: the path of the BAM file to process.
 * `action`: the action for VarScan to run.
 * `varscan_location`: the path to the VarScan jar.

 ## Options
-### Options Related to the bam File
+### Options Related to the BAM File
-* `--index`: if the bam file has not been indexed this flag should be passed.
+* `--index`: if the BAM file has not been indexed this flag should be passed.

-* `--sort`: if the bam file has not been sorted this flag should be passed.
+* `--sort`: if the BAM file has not been sorted this flag should be passed.
 This switch implies `--index`.

 ### Options Related to Configuration Files